 Heavy Metal the Movie (1981, 1996).
 Director: Gerald Potterton.
 Story: Corny Cole.
 Voices: Dan/Den - John Candy (rather big guy for a muscular hero, I must say).
 Queen - Marilyn Lightstone.
 Katherine - Jackie Burroughs.
 Ard - Martin Lavut.
 Nort - August Schellenberg.
 14 min sequence from complete 86 min full-animation movie.

 Movie is an animation in separate sequences combined with a loose leading story.
 Stories are taken straightly from the pages of Heavy Metal the Magazine, from the most famous artists.
-Richard Corben was asked to collaborate with the movie but he declined, he did model sheet though.
+Richard Corben was asked to collaborate with the movie but he declined, he did model sheet for Den character though.
 Animation is made without his touch, and it is unfortunately evident.
-Characters are clumsy and the leading character even stupid.
+Characters are clumsy and the leading character simple-minded.
 The story is taken from the original comic story, "Den [I]", though they consider also for the Movie an alternative story, "Arabian Nights" - first story won and latter one was only test animated.
-The story in the animation is kind of the entire "Den [I]", but they used several short cuts to fit it into 14 minutes!
+The story in the animation is kind of the entire "Den [I]", but they simplyfied it to fit into 14 minutes!

-Spoiler: Because this is not the story as Richard Corben wrote it, I thing it will be interesting to compare the differences between two:
+Spoiler: Because this is not the story as Richard Corben intented it, it will be interesting to compare the differences between two:

-Story starts with the green meteorite that lands the backyard of the main character, who is also a teenage, skiny, boy with glases.
-They mention him as 18 yrs old.
+Story starts with the green meteorite that lands the backyard of the main character, who is a teenage, skiny, boy with glases as in the ogirinal story.
+They mention him to be an 18 yrs old boy.
 Green meteorite is actually a green, glowing orb that runs in leading story to combine separate sequences.
 Boy, unnamed in sequence (in ending titles as "Dan"), picks up the ball and puts it into his stone collection.
 During his natural electronics test the lightning activates the ball and the boy will be transported to Neverwhere, the planet far away from ours.
 Boy files through space, through our solar system and further away to the remote planet called "Neverwhere" (mentioned once during sequence).
 A boy goes through the same transformation to the muscular adonis as in the comic story.

 Katherine Wells from Gibraltar, the British colony and Den from the Earth make love, but Gel interrupts them.
 Gel separates our couple and brings them to Ard.

-Kang, Uncle Den, and the lizarad and the girl with the bells are totally dropped from this version!
+Kang, Uncle Den, and the lizarad and the girl with the bells are enitrely ruled out from this version!

 Ard is immortal (shooting scene repeated as it was in the comic story) and he has casted Kath already into her glass coffin.
-I wonder when he did it.
-He was talking with Den all the time.
+One can wonder when he did it, since he was talking with Den all the time.
 Maybe he'd got help or did it quckly before Den entered to his company.
-Dunno.
-But in the end he talks Den over to pick up the Queen's Loc-Nar staff (blackmailing with Kath's fate).
+But in the end he talks Den over to steal Loc-Nar staff from the Queen.
+Ard keeps Kath inprisoned for the time.

 This story is more straight forewards than the comic story version.
 They skip all complications and make story as a run through.
 They focus in this version more scenes where Den fights, makes love or travels to the Queen's castle.
 Also diving in the very beginning has got rather long period.
 There is no glory of the comic story version, because they have to do everything in quite short time.
 Instead of taking an interesting excerpt they try to fit in the whole story.
 Shame.
 Richard Corben's own Neverwhere the Movie (1968) was much more interesting version of the story.